kreee00/hotel_management_system_cpp/README.md

-# Hotel Reservation System
+# One Night Stand Hotel

-## Description

-The Hotel Reservation System is a C++ application that allows users to register, login, and book rooms in a hotel.
+The One Night Stand Hotel is a C++ application that allows users to register, login, and book rooms in a hotel.
 It also provides functionality for administrators to review available rooms, amenities, and revenue of the day.
 This system is designed as an educational project.

 ## Team Members